Tinyfish

 Package Installation#

-Install AG2 with the tinyfish extra (and openai for the example below):
+Install AG2 (with the openai extra for the example below) and the tinyfish package:

 Note: